-The objectives of this forum are to (1) formulate standards and develop guidelines on investments, (2) monitor investment policies, and (3) research and development.
+investments, (2) monitor investment policies, and (3) research and development.
 Of these, monitoring investment policies is conducted as follows.
 In every forum, several countries are selected to be the subjects, and then discussions by member countries based on the report prepared by the Secretariat (described below) take place.
 (Countries selected for the 21st forum were the EU, Indonesia, and France).
 In this forum, countries subject to monitoring explain their investment-related measures addressed in the report.

-[2] Inventory of Investment Measures
+(b) Inventory of Investment Measures